Nidoskull/Hemlore/wiki/Satojiri.md

 ## History and Myths
 According to myths, Satojiri is where the [One Above](Arceus%20(Myth)) rested after creating the world.
 It is where [Mew](Mew%20(Myth)) created more mortal pokémon besides the [Twelve Originals](Original%20Twelve%20(Myth)), with guidance from the other legendaries, after [Regigigas](Regigigas%20(Myth)), [Groudon](Groudon%20(Myth)) and [Heatran](Heatran%20(Myth)) moved the continents into place following the [Primeval War](Primeval%20War%20(Myth)).

+Over 200 years ago, the [Queen of Shattered Crystals](Queen%20of%20Shattered%20Crystals) ruled over Satojiri.
+She ordered every [Tera Crystal](Tera%20Crystal) to be destroyed out of jealousy, leaving her the only mon around to change her Type at will due to her Ability.
+These orders were remarkably successful, and nowadays, few Tera Crystals remain in the region, with the locations of these Crystals remaining highly guarded.

+Very recently, [Team Stamp Squad](Team%20Stamp%20Squad) of the [Glaive Expedition Federation](Glaive%20Expedition%20Federation) have found a [Tera Seed](Tera%20Crystal), and have planted it in [Dura Town](Dura%20Town).

+## Locations in Satojiri
 ### List of Guilds
 - [Wigglytuff's Guild](Wigglytuff%27s%20Guild)
 - [Glaive Expedition Federation](Glaive%20Expedition%Federation)